Semi-periphery countries: Lists of semi-periphery countries

 The following are semi-periphery countries according to Wallerstein (1976).

 The following are semi-periphery countries from an updated version of essays by Wallerstein (1997).

 The following are semi-periphery countries according to Dunn, Kawana, Brewer (2000).

-And this is the semi-periphery listing according to Babones (2005), who notes that this list is composed of countries that "have been consistently classified into a single one of the three zones [core, semi-periphery or periphery] of the world economy over the entire 28-year study period".
+Here is the semi-periphery listing according to Salvatore Babones (2005), who notes that his list is composed of countries that "have been consistently classified into a single one of the three zones [core, semi-periphery or periphery] of the world economy over the entire 28-year study period."